Asia with kids

 Pinterest LinkedIn Tumblr

-Somewhere between a Hello Kitty train, a life size robot unicorn, and a café where your dessert arrives with tiny edible bunny ears, something shifts.
+Somewhere between a Hello Kitty train, a life-size robot unicorn, and a café where your dessert arrives with tiny edible bunny ears, something shifts.
+You start to see the country through their eyes.
+And that’s when it becomes magic.

-Japan With Kids – In Brief
+✨ Japan with Kids — In Brief

 • Japan is one of the most magical destinations for kids who love fairytales, characters, and imaginative experiences